If you want to apply, you must be able to answer 'yes' to all of the following:

 If you’re successful at this point, you’ll be invited to come to our London offices for an assessment day.
-This will be a full day which will consist of a group exercise, written exercise and an interview with talent sponsors from the relevant area of the business.
+This will be a full day which will consist of a series of exercises that reflect the types of activities you would experience in the role, as well as an interview with talent sponsors.
 It’s also a great opportunity to see where we work and meet some of our current graduates to talk about their experience.

 Following the final stage we will be in a position to make offers to our new Graduates and provide feedback to all candidates that made it to that stage.

 You will find out if you are successful in early March and the placement would start in September 2019.